odoo/owl/roadmap.md

 # 🦉 OWL Roadmap 🦉

-- Current version: 1.0.0-beta5
+- Current version: 1.0.0
-- Status: mostly stable
+- Status: stable

 This roadmap is only an attempt at predicting Owl's future.
 Everything may change!